joshHug/LeidenITP/labs/extra_exercises.md

 ### dict (very easy)

-Open dict.py, here you will practise with various ways of initializing a `dict`.
+Open dict.py, here you will practice various ways of initializing a `dict`.

 ### divmod (very easy)